10 great South of France beaches to visit

 The beaches on the French Riviera are some of the best in France.
 It also has to be said that there are also some pretty mediocre beaches in South of France.
 A lot of them can get very over-crowded in the summer and are either very stony or the beaches are backfilled with sand each summer (normally with coarse sand).
 We are based in the South of France all year around.
 Following many summers spent visiting the coast all along Southern France with our 3 boys, here is our insider's guide to the best French beaches to visit in Cote d'Azur.

 Some beaches did not make the top 10 list (but these are also worth checking out such as the beaches near Hyeres and the St Raphael beaches).
-If you are coming to the South of France this summer, then our top 10 collection of the South of France best beaches to go to will help you find the perfect beach to relax on and top up your tan.
+If you are coming to the South of France this summer, then our list of the 10 best South France beaches to visit in 2021 will help you find the perfect beach to relax on and top up your tan.

 1. Best South of France beach - Cap d'Antibes